4+1 BA/MBA Application Process

 - You will need to provide the following documents in with your application:

-- Three letters of recommendation (including at least one fromyour current academic faculty)
+- Two Letters of Recommendation (including at least one from your current academic faculty member)

-Students should turn in applications to the CGU Office of Admission and Records, located in Harper East, on Tenth Street between Dartmouth and College.
+Students should turn in applications to the CGU Office of Admission and Records, located in Harper East, on Tenth Street between Dartmouth Avenue and College Avenue.
 Note: Claremont McKenna students interested in the Robert A. Day 4+1 program (B.A./M.B.A.) should seek advisement from and turn in applications to the Robert A. Day Program, located in Bauer Hall.
-You will receive official notification of your admission to the program from the CGU Office of Admission and Records.
-If you are offered admission, you will also be sent a decision card for you to complete and return.
-This will confirm your attendance.

 If a student enters the accelerated program and is subsequently admitted to the Ph.D. program in the same field, the upper division undergraduate courses originally counted toward the masters may in turn be counted as part of the units required for the Ph.D.
 Remaining units must be completed at CGU and have approval of faculty advisors and the dean of the school.